YrFnS/Serenity/README.md

 ## 📝 License

-This project is proprietary and confidential to SERENITY Spa & Beauty Salon.
+This project is proprietary and confidential to SERENITY Wellness Shop.

 ## 🌐 Website